jdi-docs/jdi-light/source/includes/_documentation.md

 Then the "Progress" is displayed
 Then the "Progress" is hidden
 Then the "Progress" does not appear
-Then the "Progress" does not appear during "5" seconds <br>
+Then the "Progress" does not appear during "5" seconds

+Scenario example for Progress Bar:

   Scenario: progress bar validation
     Given I open "Html5 Page" page
     Then the "Progress" attribute "max" equals to "100" And the "Progress" progress volume greater or equal to 10 And the "Progress" progress volume less or equal to 100 And the "Progress" attribute "value" equals to "70" And the "Progress" is enabled

 ```